 Want to know more about how I craft my blog posts.
 Read this post to see how my blog posts go from idea to published.

 Because my content strategy doesn’t stop with the blog post.
 Get more tips on getting your email marketing up and running in this post.
+If you are producing content (like blog posts, podcasts, videos) you should also be directing people onto a mailing list.

 To create WordPress opt-in forms for my opt-in.